How to Merge Different Wedding Styles

 Perhaps you won’t be able to come together on every last detail.
 That’s okay.
 Building on the discussion you had of what matters most to each of you, ask your wife or husband-to-be to select some of their most important wedding aspects themselves.
 You can also remind them about the tradition of the groom’s cake.
 It’s a great opportunity to do something out of the box and totally in their style.
 Or even ask them to plan the entire rehearsal dinner (with their parents, if they are paying).
 That way, they’ll feel like this is their event, too.
 It is, after all!

-5. Be proud of your ability to compromise.
+5. Be Proud of Your Ability to Compromise

 Truthfully, many brides run the show when planning their Big Days.
 This is simply what’s accepted as the norm.
 But more and more couples pay for their own weddings and choose to marry later in life.
 The idea that the bride (and, typically, her mother) should have the final say in every last detail is a bit outdated, to say the least.
 By giving your fiancé the chance to show off their personality and tastes, you’re setting an example to your friends and family.
 You two stand on equal footing in every aspect of your relationship.
 This is a wonderful message to project on your wedding day.
-Your wedding style ideas and your relationship skills will both win.
+Your different wedding styles and your relationship skills will both win.